speedmax/h2o-php/README.md

 H2O template markup
 ========================
-Being a martial art fan, I burrow a quote.
+Being a martial arts fan, I borrow a quote.

-H2o template
+H2O template
 ------------------------
-H2O is markup language for PHP that taken a lot of inspiration from django.
+H2O is markup language for PHP that has taken a lot of inspiration from django.
+Features:

- * Readable and human friendly syntax.
+ * Readable and human-friendly syntax.
  * Easy to use and maintain
- * Encourage reuse in templates by template inclusion and inheritance.
+ * Encourages reuse in templates by allowing template inclusion and inheritance.
- * highly extensible through filters, tags and template extensions.
+ * Highly extensible through filters, tags, and template extensions.
- * Bundled rich set of filters and tags for string formatting, HTML helpers and internationalization.
+ * Includes a rich set of filters and tags for string formatting, HTML helpers and internationalization support.

 Requirement